Check A Rental Vehicle For__________before You Leave The Lot.

 Introduction

 Before driving off in a rental vehicle, it's crucial to conduct a thorough inspection to avoid unexpected charges and ensure your safety.
-In real terms, many renters overlook this step, only to face disputes over damages or mechanical issues later.
+Many renters overlook this step, only to face disputes over damages or mechanical issues later.
 By taking a few minutes to check a rental vehicle for pre-existing damage, cleanliness, and mechanical condition before you leave the lot, you can protect yourself from unnecessary costs and enjoy a smoother journey.
 This guide will walk you through the essential checks, explain why they matter, and help you understand your rights as a renter.

 Pre-Existing Damage: What to Look For